 Interest rate is an extra percentage that a lender charges a borrower for the risk they take in letting you borrow.
 But the interest rate is its own fee and doesn't account for any other fees or charges that might be involved in the loan.

-When an APR is fixed a borrower will know all the logistics of your loan upfront.
+When an APR is fixed, a borrower will know all the logistics of your loan upfront.
 The rates don't change over time or fluctuate with the market.
-Instead, borrowers receive a set rate when they first start the loan and that percentage stays the same for the life of the loan.
+Instead, borrowers receive a set rate when they first start the loan, and that percentage stays the same for the life of the loan.

 All you have to do is divide the APR percentage by the 365 days in the year.
 So if your loan has a 10% APR, you will divide 0.10 by 365 to get 0.000274.
 Then you take this number and convert it back into a percentage by moving the decimal to the right 2 spaces.
 This means that the daily rate of the loan is 0.0274%.

 If you are shopping for a loan near you or looking to apply for a new credit card, it's important you understand what APR is and how it applies to you.
 Once you understand what APR is, you can better utilize APR rates to understand which loans and credit cards are the best options for you.
+If you are interested in taking a loan out, Check City offers a variety of loans that may work for you.

 Payday Loans are also commonly referred to as Cash Advances, Payday Advances, Payday Advance Loans, and Fast Cash Loans.
 Check City does not usually utilize traditional credit checks as part of the payday loan approval process.
 However, Check City may, at its discretion, verify application information by using national consumer loan underwriting databases that may include information relating to previous cash advance transactions that Check City may take into consideration in the approval process.
 Actual loan amounts vary.
 See Rates and Fees for specific information and requirements.
 Products or services offered to customers may vary based on customer eligibility and applicable state or federal law.
 Some customers applying for payday loans or installment loans may be required to submit additional documentation due to state law and qualification criteria.
 CheckCity.com provides loan services in: Alabama, Alaska, California, Hawaii, Idaho, Kansas, Missouri, Nevada, Texas, Utah, Washington, Wisconsin, and Wyoming.
 Customer Notice: A single payday advance is typically for two to four weeks.
 However, borrowers often use these loans over a period of months, which can be expensive.
 Payday advances are not recommended as long-term financial solutions.
 Loan proceeds issued through our website are generally deposited via ACH for next business day delivery if approved by 8pm CT Mon. – Fri.